WICG/first-party-sets/README.md

 issued for and encode information about this legal entity in the certificate itself.
-It might be possible to match this information for sites presenting EV certificates (or use the subjectAltName on a single EV certificate) to build First-Party Sets.
+It might be possible to match this information for sites presenting EV certificates (or use the subjectAltName on a single EV certificate) to build Related Website Sets.
 This could be used in place of [Signed Assertions](signed_assertions.md) as part of a dynamic set discovery mechanism.

-However, such an automatic mechanism would result in a very tight coupling of identity and feature exposure through First-Party Sets to the existing certificate infrastructure.
+However, such an automatic mechanism would result in a very tight coupling of identity and feature exposure through Related Website Sets to the existing certificate infrastructure.

 It's likely that this would negatively impact the deployment and use of